dorkbox/Version/README.md

 Java Semantic Versioning
 ============================

-A Java implementation of the Semantic Versioning Specification, as per ([http://semver.org](http://semver.org/spec/v2.0.0.html)) **modified** to exclude the patch version information if zero and not specified.
+A Java implementation of the Semantic Versioning Specification, as per ([http://semver.org](http://semver.org/spec/v2.0.0.html
+)) **modified** to exclude the patch version information if zero or not specified.
+It is additionally **modified**  to permit parsing build information after a final '.', such that 4.1.0.Final will parse a build as "Final".

 This is a breaking change when comparing strings to the original Semantic Versioning Specification by Tom Preston-Werner.
+When comparing
-When comparing Version objects, it is non-breaking.
+ Version objects, it is non-breaking, and is breaking when writing Version strings.

 ### Versioning ###

 Semantic Versioning Specification (SemVer v2.0.0-dorkbox)

-Modified to exclude patch version information if zero.
+1. Modified to exclude patch version information.
+1. Modified to permit reading build metadata after a final . (with, or without the patch number)

 Creative Commons - CC BY 3.0, by Tom Preston-Werner.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in ([RFC 2119](http://tools.ietf.org/html/rfc2119)).